Monty Ioane: Bay of Plenty

 Ioane played for the Bay of Plenty Steamers in the second-tier Championship during the 2016 Mitre 10 Cup.
 In the 2017 season, Bay of Plenty reached the finals of the Championship but missed out on promotion after losing to Wellington.
 That year Ioane caught the eye of Antonio Pavanello, the sporting director of Benetton, who was looking to sign a wing for his club.

 Benetton

 In November 2017, Ioane signed to Italian side Benetton Rugby, making his return to Europe for the 2017–18 Pro14 season.
 He extended his contract with Benetton for a further two seasons until 2020.

-When the contract expired, he re-signed until 2022, making himself eligible for a call to the Italian national team.
+When his contract expired, he re-signed until 2022, making himself eligible for a call to the Italian national team.
 According to World Rugby's rules prior to 2018, Ioane was eligible from November 2020 after completing three years of residency in Italy.
 In July 2020, for the first time, he was invited to take part to the Italian national team camp.

 In December 2020, he made the Italy squad again.
 He played with Benetton Rugby until September 2022.